docker/kitematic/docs/userguide.md

 ## Working with a container

 If you select a non-running container, either stopped, or paused, you will be able to "Restart" or "Stop" the container using the icons.
-You can also view the entire PID-0 output logs, and in the Settings section you can make changes which will be used if you "Restart" this container.
+You can also view the entire main container process' output logs, and in the Settings section you can make changes which will be used if you "Restart" this container.

-By selecting a running container from the left list, you can see some state information for your container - either a preview of the HTML output for a container that has a web server, the PID-0 logs, and any container volumes that have been configured.
+By selecting a running container from the left list, you can see some state information for your container - either a preview of the HTML output for a container that has a web server, the main container process' logs, and any container volumes that have been configured.

 ![Redis container in Kitematic](../assets/cli-redis-container.png)

 The summary page will show different things depending on the image metadata.
-If port 80 is `EXPOSED`, then Kitematic assumes its a web page, and will show a preview of the site at `/`.
+If a known "web" port (see below) is `EXPOSED`, then Kitematic assumes its a web page, and will show a preview of the site at `/`.
 If other ports are exposed, then it will show a list of those ports, and the Docker daemon IP and port they are mapped to.
 If there are any `VOLUMES`, then these will be shown.
-At minimum, the summary screen will show the PID-0 log output.
+At minimum, the summary screen will show the main container process' log output.

+The currently detected "web" ports are, `80`, `8000`, `8080`, `3000`, `5000`,
+`2368`, `9200`, and `8983`.

 ### Viewing container logs

-You can view the entire PID-0 container log output either by cicking on the "Logs" preview image, or by clicking on the "Logs" tab.
+You can view the entire main container process' log output either by cicking on the "Logs" preview image, or by clicking on the "Logs" tab.

 You can then scroll through the logs from the current running container.
 Note that